 Students who meet the challenge will be treated to a pizza party when school starts in the fall and will be entered to win a 16 GB, 7 inch Kindle Fire.

 One lucky student who reads all summer will win this prize.

 All lucky students who read during the summer will have kept their reading abilities moving in the right direction and will be better prepared for the next school year.

 Mr. Supernaw will be offering a principal’s math challenge to be announced later.

 Let’s make this year end with a glorious finish!

 The annual Rabies Clinic will be held on Tuesday, May 21st at the Wynona Town Hall lawn from 8 am until 11 am.
 Dr Jan Johnson will be sponsoring the clinic.

 The Rabies shots are $11, annual shots are $25 and wormer will be available and charged according to the dog’s weight.

 VETERAN REPRESENTATIVE AT WYNONA TOWN HALL

-Just a reminder that Lee Webb is still coming to the Town Hall from 11:30 until 12:30 on Fridays to help veterans with their benefits.
-This is a great opportunity for veterans.
-Veterans are reminded they can use their tax exempt card from the state to exempt taxes on their phone bills.
+Just a reminder that Lee Webb, is still coming to the Town Hall on Fridays from 11:30 until 12:30 to help Veterans with their benefits.
+This is a great opportunity for veterans and should be utilized by all that are qualified.
+Veterans are reminded that they can use their tax exempt card from the state to exempt taxes on their phone bills.
 Just contact your telephone provider for more details.